awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-ssh-using-terminal.md

      + CentOS instances: `centos`
      + Debian instances: `admin`
      + Ubuntu instances: `ubuntu`
-     + Certified by Bitnami instances: `bitnami`
+     + Bitnami instances: `bitnami`
      + Plesk instances: `ubuntu`
      + cPanel & WHM instances: `centos`
-   + *public\-ip\-address* with the public IP address of your instance that you noted from the Lightsail console earlier in this guide\.
+   + Replace *public\-ip\-address* with the public IP address of your instance that you noted from the Lightsail console earlier in this guide\.

    **Example with absolute path:**